Gyeongmun of Silla: Biography

-The Samguk Yusa also portrays a story which is similar to that of King Midas' ears.
-A royal crownmaker appears instead of the barber.
-The crownmaker shouted the secret at a bamboo forest.
+The Samguk yusa also portrays a story about King Gyeongmun which is similar to that of King Midas' ears.
+The Samguk yusa's mythical story claimed that King Gyeongmun had donkey-like ears, and only his crownmaker knew of the king's condition, as the king deliberately hid his ears from everyone.
+Unable to keep the secret, the king's crownmaker shouted the secret at a bamboo forest.
 Following the crownmaker's death, the king noticed that when the wind blows, his secrets echo from the forest.
 He immediately felt unpleasant and destroyed the bamboo forest and planted dogwoods.

 His daughter, Jinseong, would later become Silla's 51 ruler and its 3rd and last reigning queen in 887.